W427697/Discord-/docs/writing-stories/build-pages-with-storybook.md

 ### [Mocking API Services](./mocking-network-requests.md)

-For components that make network requests (e.g. fetching data from a REST or GraphQL API), you can mock those requests in your stories.
+For components that make network requests (e.g., fetching data from a REST or GraphQL API), you can mock those requests in your stories.

 ### [Mocking imports](./mocking-modules.md)